Kodi Lee

-Kodi Taehyun Lee (born July 7, 1996) is an American singer-songwriter, pianist, and a savant.
+Kodi Taehyun Lee (born July 7, 1996) is an American singer-songwriter, pianist, and autistic savant.
 At 22, he rose to fame on the 14th season of America's Got Talent.

-Legally blind and autistic, Kodi Lee rose to fame after being a contestant, and ultimately the winner of the 14th season of America's Got Talent.
+Autistic and legally blind, Kodi Lee rose to fame after being a contestant, and ultimately the winner of the 14th season of America's Got Talent.
 Within weeks of his performance, Lee's audition reached over 300 million views across the internet.

 Early life

-Kodi Lee was born to a Korean father and an Indonesian-American mother, with optic nerve hypoplasia, causing him to become legally blind.
-He was also diagnosed with autism at an early age, and has Addison's disease.
+Kodi Lee was born to a Korean father and an Indonesian-American mother.
+Born with optic nerve hypoplasia, he is legally blind.
+He was diagnosed with autism at an early age and in many ways is severely disabled, such as being unable to dress himself without assistance.
+He also has Addison's disease.
+His musical talents were recognized in early childhood, and Lee was featured in a 2008 news story from his adopted hometown of Tooele, Utah regarding his performances with the group Kodi and the Chillbodis Band.

-Kodi Lee is widely regarded as a musical savant, a person with a developmental disorder who manifests profound ability and talent.
+Lee is widely regarded as a musical savant, a person with a developmental disorder who manifests profound ability and talent.

 America's Got Talent

 Season 14

 On May 28, 2019, Kodi Lee auditioned for America's Got Talent during season 14.
 He performed Leon Russell's "A Song for You".
 Lee received a standing ovation by all four judges and the audience.
 At the end of his audition, Gabrielle Union pressed the Golden Buzzer, sending him straight through to the live shows.

 In the quarterfinals, Lee performed Simon and Garfunkel's "Bridge over Troubled Water", and advanced to the semifinals.

 In the semifinals, Lee performed "You Are the Reason" by Calum Scott.
 During the results, he was announced as one of the ten finalists for the season.

 In the finals, he performed "Lost Without You" by Freya Ridings.

 In the finale that aired on September 18, 2019, he performed "You Are the Reason" again, with special guest Leona Lewis.
 At the end of the program, Lee was announced the winner of season 14, having received the most votes.
 He is the first autistic and developmentally disabled person to win the show.